Military Retirement and VA Disability: Understanding Your Combined Benefits

 • Poor SBP/DIC Planning: Not understanding how SBP premiums and payouts interact with potential VA survivor benefits (DIC).

-1. Calculate Your Rating: Use the Woobie.io VA Disability Calculator to estimate your combined VA rating accurately.
+1. Calculate Your Rating: Use the Woobie.io VA Disability Calculator to estimate your combined VA rating based on clinical symptoms.

-2. Review Concurrent Receipt Options: Determine if you qualify for CRDP (50%+ rating) and/or CRSC (combat-related conditions).
-Apply for CRSC if applicable.
+2. Review Concurrent Receipt Options: Determine if you meet the clinical criteria for CRDP (50%+ rating) and/or CRSC (combat-related conditions).

 4. Plan Holistically: Integrate both income streams, tax implications, and survivor benefits into your comprehensive retirement plan.